Salvation Army assistance programs Omaha and Douglas County.

-Salvation Army resources in the Omaha/Council Bluffs metropolitan area as well as across Douglas County can help low income, seniors, children, and the needy get help.
-Some examples of the assistance programs that are administered in Douglas County include Head Start, senior centers, free food, and emergency financial assistance for rent or energy bills.
+Salvation Army resources in the Omaha/Council Bluffs metropolitan area as well as across Douglas County will help low income families, seniors, children, and the homeless.
+Examples of the assistance programs that are administered in Douglas County include Head Start, senior centers, free food, and emergency financial help for paying rent, heating or energy bills.
 Find how to get help from the Salvation Army in the Omaha Nebraska area.

 In Omaha Nebraska, the Salvation Army runs the federal government funded Early Head Start program.
 This is offered for pregnant women, their young children and their families.
 The focus is on infants and toddlers who are three years of age or younger.
 The goal of the program is to enhance a child’s development, and really enable parents to help their children reach their goals, and to allow them to be good caregivers.

 Early Head Start is available in Omaha as both a center and home-based service.
 It is offered for low-income families.
 Single moms and dads may also be able to qualify if they meet income conditions.
 It offers them nutrition and health care services, disability services mental health, parent education, weekly home visits, and family gathers among other services.
 Parents can also get social services as well as applications to public assistance such as SNAP food stamps from the program, and also enroll in employment programs.
 Dial (402) 898-7504 for details.
 Or find additional public assistance programs in Nebraska.

 A one-stop community service center is known as the Omaha Area Service Institute for Seniors, or OASIS.
 This program is run from the Durham Booth Manor, and it is offered for seniors.
 All elderly people, as well as their caregivers, will be able to use the resources.
 The center can provide the following to seniors.